relay-struct/relay-struct/docs/ARCH.md

 ### Direct Messages (DMs)
 Direct Messages, also referred to as DMs, are defined as Posts shared between users directly.
 Nodes MAY moderate DMs as they see fit.
 However, End-to-End Encrypted DMs MUST only be moderated when prompted by a user using a report feature.
 Nodes SHOULD provide End-to-End Encryption for users in DMs, but Nodes MUST NOT claim to provide End-to-End Encryption when other involved Nodes do not provide such a feature or when Nodes can access either end decrypted without user involvement, and Nodes SHOULD notify users when they enter a chat with another user of a Node that does not support End-to-End Encryption.

-## Capabilities
-A Capability is a Node's support for a specific feature (e.g. Host, Relay, User ID).
-Nodes MUST publicly describe their capabilities.

 ### Relays
 Each Node optionally acts as a Relay.